 They are responsible for fulfilling their customer’s natural gas requirements using the infrastructure provided by the gas utility.
 Natural gas suppliers are also responsible for marketing natural gas to customers.
 They offer different types of contracts, such as fixed rate plans.

 The utilities, on the other hand, are responsible for the actual delivery of natural gas to your home or business.

-In most areas, the utility will continue to bill the customer regardless of whether the customer has chosen an alternative natural gas supplier or not.
+In most areas (except Georgia), the utility will continue to bill the customer even if you choose an alternative gas supplier.
 There will simply be different supplier information included in the details on the gas bill from your utility.
 You will not lose service if you choose to switch natural gas suppliers.